From heavy rain removal to detail restoration: A faster and better network: Experiments

 \subsection{Implementation Details}

-We employ 10 DDRBs in R$^2$Net and 3 ERPABs in DRNet.
-During the training stage, $128\times 128$ patches are randomly cropped and we set the epoch to 200.
-The size of batch and the number of feature channel are set to 18 and 32, respectively.
-The Adam optimizer \cite{kingma2014adam} is adopted with an initial learning rate $1\times 10^{-3}$, which multiplies 0.2 after 130, 150 and 180 epochs respectively.
-All the experiments are performed by using a NVIDIA Quadro RTX 4000 GPU.
+In R$^2$Net, we employ a total of 10 DDRB, while in DRNet, 3 ERPAB are utilized.
+During the training phase, randomly cropped patches with size of $128\times 128$ is executed, and the number of training epochs is set to 200.
+The batch size is configured to be 18, and the number of feature channels is established as 32.
+The optimization technique applied is the Adam optimizer, initialized with a learning rate of $1\times 10^{-3}$, which undergoes a reduction of 0.2 at the 130th, 150th, and 180th epochs, respectively.
+All experiments are conducted on one NVIDIA Quadro RTX 4000 GPU.